 "It's a great resume item for undergraduates," he said.
 "I thought it was mostly graduate students who did the research.
 I never knew there was this much of the undergraduate student body participating in research projects and actually publishing them."

-Schneekloth is collaborating with doctoral student Katherine Lacy and a multidisciplinary group of faculty advisers for his research paper on variables that impact farm size.
+Schneekloth is collaborating with doctoral student Katherine Lacy and a multidisciplinary group of faculty advisors for his research paper on variables that impact farm size.
 By May, he hopes to have a completed paper for a journal submission.

 "Professor Orazem provides the economic counsel, Anna Peterson [senior lecturer in statistics] is helping me with empirical methods, Associate Professor Kathleen Hilliard [history] has provided useful sources I'm using in my bibliography and Professor Pamela Riney-Kehrberg [history] is my writing counsel," Schneekloth said.